newrelic/nr1-workshop/lab1/INSTRUCTIONS.md

 2. Assuming the the developer server is still running (via `nr1 nerdpack:serve`), validate (in a web browser) that you can click on and see the `Lab 1 Launcher` launcher by navigating in Google Chrome to https://one.newrelic.com?nerdpacks=local and click on the `Lab 1 Launcher`.

 3. Change the `displayName` property of the Nerdlet in `nerdlets/lab1-nerdlet/nr1.json` to `Lab 1 Nerdlet` and save that file.
+Restart your local server with `CTRL+C` and `nr1 nerdpack:serve`.

 4. Check Google Chrome.
 You should see the following:

 ![lab1-nerdlet](../screenshots/lab1_screen01.png)

-_Note: if not, restart your local developer server by typing a `Ctrl`+`c` in the Terminal and then running `nr1 nerdpack:serve`._

 5. Next, we're going to prep the Nerdlet to be able to generate some charts.
 Add the following code to your `Lab1Nerdlet` __*class just above*__ the `render` method in `nerdlets/lab1-nerdlet/index.js`.